Warranty on microwave oven just run out?

 Microwave looks like it worked normally, the timer counts down to the end of the heating process, the plate turns as normal.

-But food is still cold.
+But the food is still cold.

-Most common fault is small glass fuse has burned.
+The most common fault is small glass fuse has burned.

 How to replace that fuse?